 - Avoid frequent snacking and chewing gum.
 This reduces the movement of the jaws, thereby reducing the strain on the muscles of the joint.

-- Avoid holding the phone between your head and your shoulder while on call.
+- Avoid holding the phone between your head and your shoulder while on a call.
 Use earphones instead.

-Discover more about TMD pain management by requesting a consultation with Palo Alto chiropractor, Dr. Heshmat.
+Discover more about TMD pain management by requesting a consultation with your Palo Alto chiropractor, Dr. Heshmat.
 Call our office at (650-470-0008) or request an appointment online.